lost-theory/python-live/07_op_exp.md

 ## Evaluation Order

 If you had an expression such as `2 + 3 * 4`, is the addition done first or the multiplication?
-Our high school maths tells us that the multiplication should be done first.
+Our elementary school math class tells us that the multiplication should be done first.
 This means that the multiplication operator has higher precedence than the addition operator.

-The following table gives the precedence table for Python, from the lowest precedence (least binding) to the highest precedence (most binding).
+Just like the "order of operations" in math, Python has a similar order of operations from the lowest precedence (least binding) to the highest precedence (most binding).
 This means that in a given expression, Python will first evaluate the operators and expressions lower in the table before the ones listed higher in the table.

-The following table, taken from the [Python reference manual](http://docs.python.org/3/reference/expressions.html#operator-precedence), is provided for the sake of completeness.
-It is far better to use parentheses to group operators and operands appropriately in order to explicitly specify the precedence.
-This makes the program more readable.
-See [Changing the Order of Evaluation](#changing-order-of-evaluation) below for details.

-- `lambda` : Lambda Expression
-- `if - else` : Conditional expression
-- `or` : Boolean OR
-- `and` : Boolean AND
-- `not x` : Boolean NOT
-- `in, not in, is, is not, <, <=, >, >=, !=, ==` : Comparisons, including membership tests and identity tests
-- `|` : Bitwise OR
-- `^` : Bitwise XOR
-- `&` : Bitwise AND
-- `<<, >>` : Shifts
-- `+, -` : Addition and subtraction
-- `*, /, //, %` : Multiplication, Division, Floor Division and Remainder
-- `+x, -x, ~x` : Positive, Negative, bitwise NOT
-- `**` : Exponentiation
-- `x[index], x[index:index], x(arguments...), x.attribute` : Subscription, slicing, call, attribute reference
-- `(expressions...), [expressions...], {key: value...}, {expressions...}` : Binding or tuple display, list display, dictionary display, set display

-The operators which we have not already come across will be explained in later chapters.

-Operators with the _same precedence_ are listed in the same row in the above table.
-For example, `+` and `-` have the same precedence.
+For the complete table of operator precedence, see the [Python reference manual](http://docs.python.org/3/reference/expressions.html#operator-precedence).
+We can also explicitly change the order of evaluation by grouping expressions together with parentheses.

-## Changing the Order Of Evaluation
+## Changing the Order of Evaluation

-To make the expressions more readable, we can use parentheses.
-For example, `2 + (3 * 4)` is definitely easier to understand than `2 + 3 * 4` which requires knowledge of the operator precedences.
+To change the order of evaluation and make expressions more readable we can use parentheses to group operations together.
+For example, `2 + (3 * 4)` is definitely easier to understand than `2 + 3 * 4`, and requires no knowledge of the operator precedence.
 As with everything else, the parentheses should be used reasonably (do not overdo it) and should not be redundant, as in `(2 + (3 * 4))`.

 There is an additional advantage to using parentheses - it helps us to change the order of evaluation.
 For example, if you want addition to be evaluated before multiplication in an expression, then you can write something like `(2 + 3) * 4`.